BrendanJohn/e28/independent-study/README.md

 ```Activate Lasers```
 ```</button> ```

-Initial released on May 29, 2013.
+Initially release on May 29, 2013.
-Developed by Facebook
+Developed by Facebook.

 ## Drawbacks of React
 Some drawbacks of React include small optimization problems and also barriers to entry that may inhibit certain developers.
 In terms of optimization, when a React component's state changes, it triggers the re-render of the entire component sub-tree, starting at that component as root.
 This is especially painful in components with large sub-trees that require the library to perform a diff, element by element, looking for changes that may not even be there.
 Although this is not prevelant in all applications, some developers maintain components with very small sub-trees.
 This is not always an easy task and requires some design thinking along the way of component development.
 This furthers the theory that React overall has a javascript-centric approach versus a template-centric approach like Vue, resulting in a library the demands more upfront knowledge of essential javascript from its developers.
 This may prohibit a more widespread adoption of the library.